jepegit/cellpy/docs/readme.rst

   :alt: cellpy

 ===================================================================
-cellpy - *a library for assisting in analysing batteries and cells*
+ - *a library for assisting in analysing batteries and cells*
 ===================================================================